Retirement … the land of dreams for most workers, in which every day is yours to do as you please.

 If you prefer to see sold prices for comparable properties, try Property Value, a site run by CoreLogic, a big real estate data provider.
 Or search Rate My Agent for well-regarded local real estate agents who’ll likely be happy to give you an estimate of your property’s value in the current market.

 The contents of your home can add up to a surprising sum, especially if you’ve got a large house or like to hoard!
-To know if any of the unwanted items in your home are of value, search eBay and Gumtree to see what similar items are going to – and don’t assume that because an item was pretty ordinary when you or your parents bought it, it’s not worth anything now.
-What was once just called ‘old’ is now ‘retro’ and thus attractive to plenty of buyers.
+To know if any of the unwanted items in your home are of value, search eBay and Gumtree to see what similar items are going for, and don’t assume that because an item was pretty ordinary when you or your parents bought it, it’s not worth anything now.
+What was once just called “old” is now “retro” and thus attractive to plenty of buyers.

-For example, rotary-dial telephones and vintage cameras are popular with enthusiasts, as are old-school toys including Lego (some rare minifigures sell for thousands of dollars), Nintendo Gameboys and Star Wars figurines.
+For example, rotary-dial telephones and vintage cameras are popular with enthusiasts, as are old-school toys including Legos and some rare mini-figurines.
 Even 1970s issues of glossy fashion magazine Vogue are listed on eBay for $25 each, while mid-century G-Plan furniture, which was once a staple of every lounge room, sells for hundreds of dollars on the auction site.

 If you’re part of a couple, don’t forget to include your partner’s or spouse’s super balance in the calculation of your joint assets.

-And while you’re looking at it, there are a few things to check for to make sure you’re getting the best outcome from your investment.
+And while you’re looking at it, there are a few things to check for to make sure you’re getting the best outcome from your superannuation.

 Now’s also the time to hunt out any super you may’ve forgotten about.
 You can search for lost super by creating a MyGov account, that will link all of your Australian government services such as Centrelink, the ATO and Medicare.
 That in turn will take you back to the ATO, where you can search for any superannuation accounts in your name.